In fight against coronavirus, the world gives medical heroes a standing ovation

 “Let’s show our support to our health workers at every opportunity,” he wrote.

-President Recep Tayyip Erdogan and Emine Erdogan, the first lady, have also joined in, applauding from their balcony in Istanbul on Friday.
+President Recep Tayyip Erdogan and Emine Erdogan, the first lady, have also joined in, applauding from their balcony in Istanbul.

-By Wednesday night, the outpouring in Istanbul was somewhat diminished, perhaps reflecting growing anxiety in Turkey at the sharply increasing rate of infection.
-Koca, the health minister, said on Wednesday that 2,433 people had tested positive for the coronavirus — two weeks after Turkey reported its first case.
-Fifty-nine people, most of them senior citizens, have died, the health ministry said.
+In London on Thursday, the cheering was raucous.
+Little streets that have been eerily quiet amid a national lockdown this week, like Rosecroft Avenue by Hampstead Heath, saw neighbors cheering, blasting music from home stereos, waving cellphone flashlights and banging on pots and pans.

+“I was clapping and whooping and then laughing,” said Susan Schulman, who leaned out her second-story flat in Clerkenwell.
+“It’s a community thing — and it’s some sort of communication with people now that you are isolated.
+It wasn’t that long, though — I mean, the Italians do opera.
+This was kind of whoop-clapping . . . and you couldn’t see anyone else.
+But it did make me laugh.”

 Rolfe reported in Madrid.
-Chico Harlan and Stefano Pitrelli in Rome, Kareem Fahim and Zeynep Karatas in Istanbul, Loveday Morris in Berlin, and James McAuley in Paris contributed to this report.
+Chico Harlan and Stefano Pitrelli in Rome, Kareem Fahim and Zeynep Karatas in Istanbul, Loveday Morris in Berlin, James McAuley in Paris and Christine Spolar in London contributed to this report.